 Because let’s be real for just a moment here.
 Paris is an OLD city.

-Therefore, some of these iconic, famous French cafes in Paris have been around so long, that they have enjoyed the patronage of some uber-famous clientele, like Picasso and Albert Camus.
+Therefore, some of these iconic, epic French cafes that Paris is famous for have been around so long, that they have enjoyed the patronage of some uber-famous clientele, like Picasso and Albert Camus.

 You know, super snazzy celebs who probably debated nothing less than the finer points of life, love, and the pursuit of happiness; all while sipping on a coffee or getting wasty pants beyond belief.